 Level 3 - At September 30, 2013, the Company has an investment of \$48.0 million in the common equity of Essent Group Ltd. ("Essent"), a private U.S. mortgage guaranty insurance company which provides capital to lenders and investors that support financing for homeowner mortgages.
 The fair value of Essent is based in part on the net asset position of Essent, as provided by Essent's management, which incorporates both actual and expected results for the current period, and is also based on a multiple of Essent's net asset position, subject to a liquidity discount.
-In estimating the fair value of Essent's competitors, budgets and future projections about Essent's financial performance.
+In estimating the fair value of Essent, the Company also considered various other factors such as recent financial information, the value of capital transactions with Essent, the valuation of Essent's competitors, budgets and future projections about Essent's financial performance.
 During the third quarter of 2013, Essent's management filed details of its planned initial public offering of Essent's common equity and the Company utilized information available to it as part of the proposed initial public offering to estimate the fair value of Essent at September 30, 2013.
 The Company subsequently applied a net asset position multiple of 1.69 at September 30, 2013, and an estimated liquidity discount of 11.0% to reflect, among other things, the fact that Essent was a private company at September 30, 2013.
 The fair value of the Company's investment in Essent is positively correlated to the net asset position and net asset position multiple and negatively correlated to the liquidity discount.